kehitysto/coaching-chatbot/doc/bugs.md

 doesn't tell user "Valitettavasti en tiedä mitä tarkoitat"
 if users inputs "sticker" bot reads it and says that it doesn't understand
 user can also input "stickers" on names, job, age, location

-### bot doesn't tell user about 'aloita alusta'

 ### 'aloita alusta' can be name, job, age and location
 >bot doen't restart if user writes "aloita alusta" when bot expects something from above

 #### Fixed bugs (not all of them):
 >#when choosing a method of communication, user cant spell on lowercase